Questions for Council

 If your question is about routine Council works, you should instead make a request with our Customer Service Officers.

 By the time planning matters have reached the council agenda, they have been through an extensive process as required by the Planning and Environment Act.
 In addition, in most instances mediation has been held between the parties involved.
 Throughout the process there are many opportunities for the people to ask questions.
 Therefore, no questions relating to planning matters on the Agenda will be accepted.

 Public question time

-Due to COVID-19 restrictions, meetings of the Council are being held electronically.
-Therefore only written questions, lodged by 5pm on the day prior to the meeting can be accommodated at this time.
+Due to COVID-19 restrictions, only written questions, lodged by 5pm the Friday prior to the meeting can be accommodated at this time.

 Questions lodged in writing by the deadline will be read out and answered by the Mayor or CEO or where appropriate, Councillors or Council Officers.

 Each person lodging a question of Council is required to include their name and address.
 Public question time is not an opportunity for making of statements or other comments.
 Council’s Meeting Procedure Local Law does not allow for comments as part of the question.

 1. An individual may only ask one question per meeting.

 2. In the event that the same or similar question is raised by more than one person, an answer may be given as a combined response.

 3. In the event that time does not permit all questions registered to be answered, questions will be answered in writing or referred to the next meeting if appropriate.